Mallik-G/spark-shell-utils/data-frame-creation/README.md

 ###Prepare your data

-For this utility to work your csv file should contain a headers row, first row, with the following format:
+For this utility to work your csv file should contain headers, first row, with the following format:

     <name>:<type>
     example 1: